 Implementation guide

-The common pseudo-element approach
+The usual pseudo-element approach

 .bubble::after {